tiagofreire-pt/rpi_adafruit_stratum1_chrony/README.md

 # Raspberry PI 3B+ NTP Server - Stratum 1
+A straightforward approach to achieve a cost-effective (~100€) Stratum 1 NTP server, coordinated with highly precise PPS (Pulse Per Second) sourced from the GPS radio service plus NTP public servers across the internet to get the absolute time reference.

-A straightforward approach to achieve a cost-effective Stratum 1 NTP server using a Raspberry Pi 3B+ and an Adafruit Ultimate GPS HAT MTK3339.
-Prepared to be used with off-the-grid applications such as IoT in remote locations/air-gapped systems or WAN connected IoT ones (as presented here).
+Can be prepared to be used with *off-the-grid* applications such as IoT in remote locations/air-gapped systems or WAN connected IoT ones (as presented here).

+The end result with a Raspberry Pi 3B+ and an Adafruit Ultimate GPS HAT MTK3339:

 ![The Server Fully Assembled](./img/rpi_fully_assembled.jpg)

 This is my recipe for Raspberry PI OS `Bullseye`, kernel 5.10.103-v7+.

-Achievements @ April 2022:
+### Achievements @ April 2022:
 - [X] ns local clock timekeeping (std dev < 200 ns on PPS source)
 - [X] µs timekeeping across multiple networks (std dev < 100 µs)
-- [X] stable operation with low frequency value (< 10 ppm)
+- [X] stable operation with low frequency value (usually < 10 ppm)
-- [X] serve time to more than 160 clients
+- [X] serve time to more than 160 clients (capable of many more)
 - [ ] correct the timekeeping skew n from ambient temperature flutuation
 - [ ] replace the fake RPI RTC with a DS3231 high precision one.